The list below reflects our most frequently asked questions about project tickets. Click on a question to view the answer.

 All project requests, including video, should utilize the ticketing process.
 Video will always require a follow-up meeting.
-Be aware that video is CPC's most labor-intensive project and should be requested three months in advance of deadline.
+Be aware that video represents our most labor-intensive project and should be requested three months in advance of deadline.

 I found an image online.
 Can I submit it with my ticket?

-In most cases Communications cannot incorporate an image found on the Internet into a CPC design.
+In most cases we cannot incorporate a random image found on the Web into our design work.
 It's never a best practice to "borrow" another designer's work and may be illegal if the found image is copyrighted.
-All CPC graphic design should be the original work of a Communications designer.
+All graphic design should be the original work of a Communications designer.

 Why did Communications edit the copy I submitted?

 There are a myriad of editorial and design reasons behind any edit.
 In short, the Communications department is ultimately responsible for the integrity of all marketing and communications.
 Therefore everything from marketing copy to imagery, will reflect Communications' standards and practices.

 How can I get a new ticket turned-around in the same day?

 Same day requests must be considered in the context of the Communications team's existing workload.
 Like any ministry, Communications is typically juggling 10-20 projects in a given week.
 Bypassing our process always has a "domino effect" and keeps a project manager from hitting deadlines already in motion.
 Most "emergency" requests are the result of a lack of planning by the requestor, so please strive to plan well in advance of your deadlines.

 My ticket says my project deadline has been changed, why?

 When new details are introduced to an ongoing project it changes the project scope.
 Communications invests many hours in the planning, design and layout of every project.
 Submitting "late breaking" info, images, or ideas requires a designer and/or editor to go back to the drawing board, literally.
 Deadline extensions are required for many project changes.